 Sometimes a thin 'smash' burger patty just won't cut it.
 Here's a simple recipe for juicy and thick charcoal grilled burgers.
-It's all about the quality of ingredients so get the best beef you can find, and make sure it's not pre-ground.
+It's all about the quality of ingredients so get the best beef you can find, bonus points if you can grind it yourself at home.

 1 ½ pounds freshly ground chuck (80/20)